chrismalek/oktasdk-go/readme.md

 *Warnings* (There are many)

-* I have a far from mastered the Go language.
+* I have far from mastered the Go language.
 * This is not a complete SDK.
 It has been developed based on my own needs.
 * Use At your own risk!
 * Not all features of the OKTA API are implemented.